 13. My Orders

-[dokan-my-orders]: This will be used to lists all the orders for the customer.
+[dokan-my-orders]: This will be used to list all the orders for the customer.

 How to Use Dokan Shortcodes on an Online Marketplace